 - PetArmor Plus has more consumer complaints and negative effects, whereas FrontLine Plus is higher rated with fewer side effects.

 PetAmor Plus’ protection guarantee statement: “We guarantee Pet Armor clean and tick products will kill adult fleas, ticks, and chewing lice.”

 PetArmor Plus promises to work with authorized sellers in order to provide exceptional service and enforce the integrity of their product.
 Their topical and medications are guaranteed to work fast and are easy to use.
-Their vet-quality formula starts killing off fleas, ticks, and larvae within 24 hours after it’s applied.
+Their vet-quality formula kills fleas, parasites, ticks, and flea larvae within 24 hours after it’s applied.
 Sometimes, however, it will take up to 48 hours for full results.

 The USEPA has determined fipronil to be safe for use on dogs and carts, with no harm to humans who hand these products.